Lin-jun-xiang/pythonic-clean-code/README.md

 x = '名称: ' + name + '; 分数: ' + str(n)
 ```

-* Do not stack strings . with + and += operators in loops This sometimes produces quadratic rather than linear **time complex**.
+* Do not stack strings using + and += operators in loops . this sometimes produces quadratic instead of linear **time complexity** .
-     As an alternative, you can add each substring to a list, then concatenate the list with `''.join` after the loop is over.
+     As an alternative, you can add each substring to a list, then concatenate the list with `''.join` . after the loop is over
-     can also write each substring into a `io.StringIO` buffer.
-These tricks guarantee always linear amortized time complexity.
+     can also write each substring to a `io.StringIO` buffer .
+These tricks guarantee always linear amortized time complexity .

 ```python
 # Correct